Art

 'Be supported, feel supported - make a difference'

-Art lead: Miss Smith
+Art Lead: Miss Lewis

 Intent:

-Here at Over Hall, we aim to develop pupils’ abilities, experiences and enjoyment of art.
+We aim to develop pupils’ abilities, experiences and enjoyment of Art.
 We want children to be Capable, Cultured and Creative:

 Capable - Children are able to identify that Art is a skills-based subject, and explain how it could help to equip them with knowledge and skills for their future.
 They are determined to improve their skills throughout their time at school.